venkatdas/Interview_preparation/redux/01-redux-concepts.md

 **Core Concepts of Redux**

+- Explanation: The initial state is the starting point of your application's state.
+It's a plain JavaScript object that holds the default values for your application's state.

 1) **Actions**

 - Actions are JavaScript objects that describe what happened in the application.
 They must have a type property that indicates the type of action being performed.
 They can also have additional data fields, called the payload.